-As part of this rulemaking, North Carolina became the first board of pharmacy in the country to recognize NABP's Verify credential as an alternative to full licensure for out-of-state pharmacists who are only providing certain remote pharmacy services to North Carolina pharmacies (though such pharmacists do have the option to obtain a full North Carolina license to practice pharmacy).
-The credential provides the Board with ex ante confidence that an out-of-state pharmacist providing such services is properly licensed in the pharmacists' state of residence and free from any disciplinary action.
-The credential provides constant, real-time monitoring of Verify holders to ensure that their license and disciplinary status remains unblemished.
+As noted in last year's report, North Carolina became the first board of pharmacy in the country to recognize NABP's Verify credential as an alternative to full licensure for out-of-state pharmacists who are only providing certain remote pharmacy services to North Carolina pharmacies (though such pharmacists do have the option to obtain a full North Carolina license to practice pharmacy).
+The credential provides the Board with confidence that an out-of-state pharmacist providing such services is properly licensed in the pharmacists' state of residence and free from any disciplinary action.
+The credential provides constant, real-time monitoring to ensure that a holder's license and disciplinary status remains unblemished.
 On the user side, the credential is significantly less expensive to obtain and maintain for remote pharmacists than multiple individual state licenses, and more easily facilitates workload sharing.